 You probably agree with me that in interior design.
 The design characteristics are sometimes very distinct and clear.
 However, at other times they are only subtle and minor.

 Either way, each and one design style represents a set of unique characters.
 Like furniture, decor, and color.
 Therefore knowing these typical design elements is a must.
 Especially, if you are trying to reproduce a particular type style.

-So, After reading this you will be able to:
+So, After reading the interior design description you should be able to:

 - Pick the right Furniture for your Design Style